wordslab-org/wordslab-notebooks/README.md

 The usage of these scripts will be described below in more details when we explain the lifecycle of a workspace project.

 Creates a first workspace project in /workspace/wordslab-notebooks-tutorials with **the wordslab-notebooks tutorials** found at https://github.com/wordslab-org/wordslab-notebooks-tutorials.

+### Uninstall wordslab-notebooks from your machine

+The two scripts below can be used to fully uninstall wordslab-notebooks from your machine.

+Navigate to the directory: *C:\wordslab\wordslab-notebooks\install\windows*.

+**WARNING**: all the code and data stored in your virtual machine will be **irremediably lost** !

+1. Delete the wordslab-notebooks virtual machine

+Execute the script: *98_delete-linux-virtual-machine.bat*

+2. Uninstall Windows Subsystem for Linux and Virtual Machine Platform from your Windows machine

+Execute the script: *99_uninstall-windows-subsystem-for-linux.bat*